 Keep the soil consistently moist during the growing season.
 When the plants are very young, mulch around them to retain moisture and control weeds; as the plants grow, the large leaves will shade the soil and act as living mulch.

 Harvest the fruit at any time, but smaller fruit tend to be most succulent and delicate.
 Cut the fruit from the plant.
-Ideally, you should use the squash within 3-5 days or store them in the refrigerator for up to two weeks.
+Ideally, you should use the squash within three to five days or store them in the refrigerator for up to two weeks.